kayabliss/DogRequestDatabase/DogHistoryDatabase/README.md

 # DogHistoryDatabase
-# Connect and Display Image to internet- Retrofit2, Moshi & Coil
+## Connect, Display Image to internet- Retrofit2, Moshi & Coil
+## Create a database using room

 Simple overview of use/purpose.